 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.

 - It is important that you use this medicine according to your schedule.
 If possible, have other family members trained to give your treatment in case you cannot give it to yourself.

 - If you do miss a dose, ask your doctor or home health caregiver for instructions.
 Do not use extra medicine to make up for a missed dose.

 - If you store this medicine at home, keep it in the refrigerator.
 Do not freeze.
 Keep it in its original container.
 Protect from light.
-You may also store Adynovate® at room temperature for up to 3 months.
 Do not place it back in the refrigerator if you store it at room temperature.

 Drugs and Foods to Avoid:

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.